lrslab/nanoCEM/docs/preparation.md

 The alignment process is already embedded in nanoCEM.
 For general analysis, if you use RNA mode, it is advisable to use **transcriptome** as the reference, while for DNA, the reference would be the **genome**.

-## Re-squiggle process
+## Signal Mapping Refinement

+This aligns signal with sequence via a table of expected signal levels.
-nanoCEM supports the re-squiggle results of both `tombo` and `f5c`, while f5c has already been integrated into our script, `tombo` users will need to install the required environment on their own.
+After a signal mapping has been refined it becomes more comparable to other reads enabling powerful downstream analyses. nanoCEM supports the re-squiggle results of `f5c resquiggle`, `f5c eventalign`, `move_table` and `tombo`. while **f5c** has already been integrated into our script, `tombo` users will need to install the required environment on their own env and `move_table` requires the additional option in basecaller to output more tags in the **bam** file.
 Due to Tombo being an older tool and no longer receiving active updates, it presents challenges for seamless integration into our pipeline.